oracle-samples/oci-data-science-ai-samples/ai-quick-actions/troubleshooting-tips.md

 Visit [vLLM supported models](https://docs.vllm.ai/en/latest/models/supported_models.html) to know what models are supported.
 If you are using Text Generation Inference, visit [TGI Support models page](https://huggingface.co/docs/text-generation-inference/en/supported_models)

+### Capacity Issues

+You see a message "There is currently no capacity for the specified shape.
+Choose a different shape or region".
+This happens because there currently all the instances of the selected shape are in use in that region.
+This is different from the limits.

+The shapes are provisioned from a common pool by default.
+You could create a capacity reservation for more predictable availability of the shape.

 ### Chat payload is not working
 TODO

 ### Image Payload not working
 TODO

 ### Prompt completion payload is not working
 TODO

 # Authorization Issues

 Authorization issues arise due to missing policy.
 Please refer to [policy document](https://github.com/oracle-samples/oci-data-science-ai-samples/blob/main/ai-quick-actions/policies/README.md) to setup policies.
 We strongly encourage using ORM option mentioned in the policy document.